JimmyWu-Peiyuan/SmartFitnessManager/README.md

 Your command prompt should now show the virtual environment's name, indicating that it's active.

 ### 5. Running the GUI Application for the First Time
+You can refer to the youtube link for a run-through of the application: https://www.youtube.com/watch?v=AsufQBc7Utc

 Start the main interface by running:
 ```bash
 python Interface_Main.py